About the Flash Fiction Groups

 Why?

-Every week, Flash Fiction Workshop participants who submit stories meeting the word count requirement by the deadline can choose to enter a lottery to receive a personal critique from this year’s Flash Fiction Mastermind.
+Every week, Flash Fiction Workshop participants who submit stories meeting the word count requirement by the deadline can choose to enter a lottery to receive a personal critique from this year’s Flash Fiction Mastermind, Brian Evenson.

 What’s the time commitment?